dharunshoban30/DQN-LSTM/README.md

 **4. Code_Model_DebugEnv.ipynb**

+This file is used to debug the environment to see if the agent is taking actions or not.
+Based on the debugging results, it is taking actions, however only the AAPL dataset is outputting results.
+The other two datasets are not generating any results.

 I am using an initial portfolio value of '100$'.I am not sure what the problem is, but this is the output produced after running:
 ![image](https://github.com/dharunshoban30/DQN-LSTM/assets/136322910/f9527b19-d16e-4f4f-8596-a8c8ea9e1828)